Stand-Up Comedian

 I'm some jackass who wants to try stand up at open mic joints.
 I have a lot of stories that can get laughs, but no classic jokes.
 How important is it to have short jokes as apposed to longer winded stories?

-Asked by Oz over 5 years ago
+Asked by Oz about 6 years ago

 How do I actually use this great new power of asking a comedian rules work and can I be of part?

-Asked by BtoothaS over 4 years ago
+Asked by BtoothaS about 5 years ago

 Im serious about a career in stand up and I wanted to know if I could get a little guidance or tips from someone who has been there and done it as a comic.

-Asked by domo almost 11 years ago
+Asked by domo over 11 years ago

 Are most lines thought before the show, and what do you do if you forget?

-Asked by bullrider98 almost 11 years ago
+Asked by bullrider98 over 11 years ago

 What's the best way to deal with hecklers?

-Asked by sd over 10 years ago
+Asked by sd about 11 years ago

 if you bomb at an event do u still get paid the amount agreed upon?